WylieKuhn/Walkabout-Companion/README.md

 - View a time series of your scores for a course.

 ### Screenshots
-The Follawing images were created using prepopulated_fake data from my test database.
+The Following images were created using prepopulated_fake data from my test database.
 Hopefully your real data will show you improving :D
 ![](pictures/log_game.JPG)
 ![](pictures/course_stats_1.jpg)
 ![](pictures/course_stats_2.jpg)